-However chronic oxidative stress is associated with several diseases including Parkinson’s disease (R), Alzheimer’s disease (R), cardiovascular disease (R) and several cancers (R).
-The exact impact is hard to pin down due to the long time scales involved in the development of these diseases, but it is an area of very active research.
+However chronic oxidative stress is associated with several diseases including Parkinson’s disease, Alzheimer’s disease, cardiovascular disease and several cancers.3456 The exact impact is hard to pin down due to the long time scales involved in the development of these diseases, but it is an area of very active research.

 Other major areas of interest are dietary and environmental exposures.
 At a base level things like alcohol and tobacco or a meat rich diet can increase oxidative stress.
 However, these are relatively easy to avoid and if you’re reading this blog chances are you’re already making positive health choices.
-There are other factors however which are more difficult to avoid such as air pollution (R), excessive exposure to pesticides (R), herbicides (R) or heavy metals (R).
-In these cases chronic oxidative stress can be generated, leaving existing anti-oxidant defences overwhelmed.
+There are other factors however which are more difficult to avoid such as air pollution, excessive exposure to pesticides, herbicides, or heavy metals.78910 In these cases chronic oxidative stress can be generated, leaving existing anti-oxidant defenses overwhelmed.